 - If your natural aptitudes match your interests, you are more likely to be satisfied with the work you are doing.

 - Communicated intelligence is often more important than actual intelligence, because intelligence that can’t be communicated, rarely gets used.
-It is harder to express yourself and be a leader with a poor grasp of the English language.

 -6969 6869 (this row is wrong)